-You may not exchange your limited-entry permit for a different one.
-Utah's cougar limited-entry permits involve a variety of different seasons, weapon types, hunting methods and harvest quotas.
+You may not exchange your cougar limited-entry permit for a different one.

 Please be certain about the hunts you are interested in before you apply.
-You can see a complete list of hunts in the tables that begin on page 32.
+You can see a complete list of hunts in the tables that begin on page 36.

-Surrendering a permit
+Surrendering your permit